okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 The Okta Sign-In Widget is a JavaScript library that gives you a fully-featured and customizable sign-in experience that you can use to authenticate users on any website.
 How you customize the Widget depends on whether Okta is hosting it (redirect authentication) or you are embedding it in your app (embedded authentication).

 * Redirect authentication: Okta hosts the sign-in page that appears when your applications redirect to Okta to sign users in.
-You can customize the Okta-hosted sign-in page using easy controls or an embedded HTML editor that is provided.
+You can customize the Okta-hosted sign-in page using easy controls or a code editor that is provided.
 See [Style for redirect authentication](#style-for-redirect-authentication).

 * Embedded authentication: After you have [installed the Okta Sign-In Widget](https://github.com/okta/okta-signin-widget#embedded-self-hosted) into your project and configured the authentication scenarios that you want to support, you can then customize the widget.
 You can apply customizations to match your branding using CSS and JavaScript.
 See [Style for embedded authentication](#style-for-embedded-authentication).

 ## Style for redirect authentication

-You can add any HTML, CSS, or JavaScript to the sign-in page and also customize the sign-in page [per application](#per-application-customization) and with multiple brands.
-This page covers what you can change when you are using the Okta-hosted Sign-In Widget, how to use the macros and request context, and also how to bypass the custom sign-in page.
+You can add any HTML, CSS, or JavaScript to the sign-in page and also customize it [per application](#per-application-customization) and with multiple brands.
+This page covers what you can change when you are using redirect authentication, how to use the macros and request context, and also how to bypass the custom sign-in page.

 > **Note:** Before you can customize for redirect authentication, you must customize your [Okta URL domain](/docs/guides/custom-url-domain/), unless you are using the [Brands API](/docs/guides/customize-themes).